 If you need to cancel your place on any of our activities, you must give us at least 2 working days’ notice (unless in an emergency).
 Our working days are Monday to Friday.

-If you have any questions regarding our booking terms and conditions, please contact us on firstname.lastname@example.org or alternatively visit the Careers and Employability Centre.
+If you have any questions regarding our booking terms and conditions, please contact the Lincoln Award team via the link below or alternatively visit the Careers Centre.